BY Nick Bulanda

 Now, there may be some extra letters on the sidewall of your tire.
 Do not fret.
 This is the easiest part of learning how to read tire numbers.
 The Department of Transportation, or DoT, regulates the transportation industry.
 Thus, they uphold safety guidelines and restrictions to protect customers.
 If you see this DoT, then your tires are Department of Transportation approved.
 This guarantees that these tires are road legal and safe for your use.
 All tires approved by the Department of Transportation require this stamp.
 As a result, you should always keep an eye out for the DoT approval letters!

 Last Words On Knowing How To Read Tire Numbers

 Drivers need to learn about their tire numbers and all other tire information.
 If you properly maintain tires, you improve your daily driving experience.
 Do not let bad tires ruin your day or damper your driving experience.
 Instead, just monitor the tires every day after long drives.
 If you take the time to check your odometer than you can see the mileage from week to week.
 Furthermore, reading tire numbers is just as important.
 If not, you could end up buying the wrong sized tires or the wrong type of tires.

 Tire information is complex at first glance.
 However, it only takes a few drops of information to dispel any confusion.
 Within moments, you can easily learn the meanings of all the numbers on a tire sidewall.
 Use this information to evaluate tires at your local tire store and more.
+You can even use this information when you are trying to buy a cheap mud tire.
 Knowing how to read tire numbers can help you make the right decision.
 Look back over any of this information if you need extra help!